 The Alliance for Aging Research recommends these 10 steps for improving your brain health.

 * Eat a Brain-Healthy Diet.
-A diet rich in omega-3 fatty acids (commonly found in fish), protein, antioxidants, fruits and vegetables and vitamin B; low in trans fats; and with an appropriate level of carbohydrates will keep your brain healthy.
+A diet rich in omega-3 fatty acids (commonly found in fish), protein, antioxidants, fruits and vegetables and vitamin B; low in trans fats; and with an appropriate level of carbohydrates will

 * Stay Mentally Active.
-Activities such as learning a new skill or language, working on crossword puzzles, taking classes, and learning how to dance can challenge and maintain your functioning.
+Activities such as learning a new skill or language, working on crossword puzzles, taking classes, and learning how to dance can

 * Exercise Regularly.
-Exercising often can increase circulation, improve coordination, and prevent conditions that increase the risk of dementia such as heart disease, stroke and diabetes.
+Exercising often can increase circulation, improve coordination, and

 * Stay Social.
 Spending time with friends, volunteering, and traveling can keep your mind active and healthy.